 Best Exercises to Strengthen Your Hip Flexors

-While these stretches are great to do consistently after your dynamic warm up or post-workout, you should also focus on strengthen your hip flexors.
+While these stretches are great to do consistently post-workout, you should also focus on strengthening your hip flexors.
 Here are some exercises to get you started:

 • Skater Squats

 • Single-Leg Bridges

 • High Knees